 Some of your clients will be jetting off to exotic sun-kissed destinations this summer and may be tempted to have a fun temporary black henna tattoo applied while they’re there.
 Little do they know (unless you inform them – which is where the salon marketing comes in) that these black henna tattoos can cause them to develop new allergies to hair colourants.

 A quick re-cap on black henna tattoos and hair allergies

 Here’s a brief summary of black henna tattoos based on an article from The Cosmetic, Toiletry & Perfumery Association website.

 Henna extract is naturally orange-red in colour and when applied to the skin the paste leaves a temporary stain/pattern which gradually disappears.

 However, some tattoo artists offer the much darker ‘black henna’.
-Unfortunately ‘black henna’ actually isn’t henna at all and instead may contain PPD (paraphenylenediamine) to give the dark colour.
+Unfortunately ‘black henna’ isn’t henna at all and instead may contain PPD (para-phenylenediamine) to give it the dark colour.

 Black henna is not, and never was, intended for use as tattoo dye.
 PPD is used safely and legally as an ingredient in hair colourants but, when applied to skin it can cause a painful allergic reaction and a swollen red sore.

 It doesn’t stop there.
 Even if someone doesn’t have an immediate bad reaction to the black henna tattoo it can still sensitise them to PPD making it more likely they’ll react to PPD in future.
 For which read, their next hair colour appointment.